 Manage Investments Based on Your Risk Tolerance

-Variable life policies allow you to manage where you invest your money and to have control of your assets—you’re responsible for choosing how to allocate the policy’s cash value between the available investment accounts.
+Variable life policies allow you to manage where you invest your money and have control of your assets—you’re responsible for choosing how to allocate the policy’s cash value between the available investment accounts.
 Other cash-value policies do not allow you to manage the investment portion.

 Tax-Advantaged Savings and Tax-Free Death Benefit